US climate assessment lays out growing threats, opportunities as temperatures rise

 WASHINGTON, Nov 14 (Reuters) - Climate change harms Americans physically, mentally and financially, often hitting those who have done the least to cause it, including Black people facing floods in the South and minorities enduring searing heat in cities, a federal report said on Tuesday.

-More than a dozen U.S. agencies and about 500 scientists produced the National Climate Assessment, meant to crystallize the top science on the problem and communicate it to wide audiences.
+More than a dozen U.S. agencies and about 750 scientists produced the National Climate Assessment, meant to crystallize the top science on the problem and communicate it to wide audiences, President Joe Biden said at the White House.

+"This assessment shows us in clear scientific terms that climate change is impacting all regions, all sectors of the Untied States," he said.
+"It warns that more action is still badly needed.
+We can't be complacent."

 This year set a record for extreme weather events that cost over $1 billion, with costly floods, fires and storms occurring roughly every three weeks.
 In the 1980s, by comparison, the United States experienced a billion-dollar disaster only once every four months.